img 5537

 Still rollin’, so join me this week as I service a rare and absolutely beautiful Yamaha PX-3 direct drive linear tracking turntable.

 The Yamaha PX-3 turntable is certainly rare, at least here in Australia.
-It’s also absolutely beautiful and in the same ilk design-wise as the equally lovely Pioneer PL-L1000 and gorgeous Technics SL-10 I’ve written about previously.
+It’s also absolutely beautiful and in the same ilk design-wise as the equally lovely Pioneer PL-L1000, the gorgeous Technics SL-M3 and even the baby Technics SL-10.
+I’ve written about all of these, and more, previously.

 BTW, you guys sick of turntable articles yet..?!
 There are hundreds more, I’m just writing about turntables I’ve looked at in the last couple of months at the moment, as these are fresh in my mind.
 We need to dig into the archives…!